-Practices develop ways of working over a period of time often based on historic preferences and the personalities within the team.
+Practices develop ways of working over a period of time, often based on historic preferences and the personalities within the team.
 If you are thinking of joining them, it will be important to establish how much flexibility exists and to be sure that the arrangements will work well for you.
 Unnecessary stress can arise from, for example, uncertainty about cover for absence, dysfunctional relationships, unplanned rotation processes, lack of ownership of the integrity of decontamination, tidiness and stocking of surgeries.

-Here below are some questions to consider.
+Here are some questions to consider.
 The answers will have different weight of significance depending on your own personality, experience and preference.

-- How will your relationship with the dental assistants work?
-How many dental assistants are there?
-What is the ratio to clinicians? - Are all dental assistants qualified?
+- How will your relationship with the nurses work?
+How many nurses are there?
+What is the ratio to clinicians? - Are all nurses qualified?
 How experienced are they?
-How long have they been with the practice? - Do any dental assistants hold additional qualifications or had additional training?
-For example radiography or oral health education - Who will be your dental assistant?
-Do you work with the same dental assistant all the time?
-Will your dental assistant be experienced?
+How long have they been with the practice? - Do any nurses hold additional qualifications or have they had additional training?
+For example, radiography, oral health education, sedation, impression taking, fluoride varnish placement. - Who will be your dental nurse?
+Do you work with the same nurse all the time?
+Will your nurse be experienced?
 Will you (always) be expected to work with a trainee?
-Will you be responsible for training? - Do the dental assistants assist with record keeping?
+Will you be responsible for training? - Do the nurses assist with record keeping?
 To what extent? - Does the practice have a policy of rotation?
-How does rotation of dental assistants/surgery work?
-Do you move surgery or does the dental assistant move?
-How is your dental assistant allocated to you?
-Who has overall responsibility for training dental assistants? - What arrangements are in place for absences: Planned holiday cover, unplanned sicknesses.
-Are agency dental assistants ever used? - If you have staff concerns, who would you discuss them with?
+How does rotation of nurses/surgery work?
+Do you move surgery or does the nurse move?
+How is your nurse allocated to you?
+Who has overall responsibility for training nurses?

+- What arrangements are in place for absences?
+For example: planned holiday cover, unplanned sicknesses.
+Are agency nurses ever used? - If you have staff concerns, who would you discuss them with?